-The Cambridge Green New Deal proposal has a very important hearing on Tuesday September 21st at 3:30 PM.
-This hearing will be entirely remote via Zoom.
+The Cambridge Green New Deal proposal has several important hearings coming up.
+These hearings can usually be accessed via Zoom.
 Any member of the public (including those under 18) can show their support for this proposal in three ways:

 Call the Council office at 617-349-4280 with a supportive message and ask the receptionist to pass your message along to all nine councillors.
 Be sure to share your name, address, and the group you organize with if applicable!